pnumbers/structural-web-tools/README.md

 ## Current Development Goals

 - Beam Design Tool
-  - Completely calculate Phi\*Mn
+  - Calculate Phi\*Mn for all WF beam sections
-  - Add more beam shape types
+  - Add more beam shape types (HSS, C, ect.)
-  - Add input for custom fy value
+  - Add input for custom Fy value
   - Show more beam properties
 - Column Design Tool
   - Create tool to aid in column design that is similar to the beam design tool